marshall7m/terraform-aws-infrastructure-live-ci/README.md

     }

 FEATURES:
+- Add "Release Change" featur to gracefully stop SF executions and run executions with most recent commit from PR (similar to AWS CP)
+- Add "Override Queue" feature to allow priveiledged users to override the next PR in queue
-- Create webpage for displaying pr_queue.json
+- Create webpage for displaying executions.json

 Scope of Codebuild trigger_sf build: